-To begin monitoring your environment with vRealize Operations Cloud, you configure the VMware vSphere solution.
+To begin monitoring your environment with vRealize Operations Cloud, you configure the vSphere solution.
 The solution includes the vCenter Server cloud account that collects data from the target vCenter Server instances.

-Where You Find the Solution - VMware vSphere
+Where You Find the Solution - vSphere

 On the menu, click Administration and in the left pane click Solutions > Cloud Accounts.
 On the Cloud Accounts page, click Add Account, and then select the vCenter card.

-Account Information - VMware vSphere Account Options
+Account Information - vSphere Account Options

 Configure and modify cloud accounts, and define monitoring goals on the Account Information page.

 |Advanced Settings||Provides options related to designating specific collectors to manage this cloud account, managing object discovery and change events.|

 Determines whether new objects added to the monitored system are discovered and added to vRealize Operations Cloud after the initial configuration of the cloud account.

 Determines whether the cloud account uses an event collector to collect and process the events generated in the vCenter Server instance.